EveSeward/Assignment-3/README.md

 This tutorial uses Global Moran’s I and Local Interpretation of Spatial Autocorrelation (LISA) testing methods to determine the spatial correlation between median total income and percent French speaking population in Kelowna, British Columbia.

 ## Introduction
-  Spatial autocorrelation is a spatial analyisis technique that allows us to determine whether a variable is distributed randomly (no correlation), clustered (positive correlation), or dispersed (negative correlation).
-This technique involves calculating the variance between values for a varible at location (I) and values at neighboring locations (J), and applying a weighted matrix to determine the influence of nearby observations on eachother.
-This tutorial uses Global Moran’s I and Local Interpretation of Spatial Autocorrelation (LISA) tests to determine the spatial correlation between Median Income and Percent French Knowledge Speakers in Kelowna, British Columbia.
+Spatial autocorrelation is a spatial analysis technique that allows us to determine whether an observation is distributed randomly (no correlation), clustered (positive correlation), or dispersed (negative correlation).
+Global Moran's I is a measures spatial association based on location and value simultaneousy (ESRI, 2024), giving us a generalized inferential statistic.
+Local Moran's I or LISA, compares values and locations within the context of all neighbouring values, providing a comprehensive statistic describing 'hotspots' and significant outliers (ESRI, 2024).
+Spatial Autocorrelation is preffered over other measures of spatial association as it accounts for Tobler's Law, which states that nearby observations are not independant, and more often than not will influence observations at neighbouring locations (source).

+### Data
-The data used in this analysis were accesses from Statistics Canada Open Government Portal (2016), consisting of a shapefile containing the census boundaries of multiple Canadian cities in a multi-polygon format, and a comma separated value (csv) file containing census data.
+The data used in this analysis was accesses from Statistics Canada Open Government Portal (2016), consisting of a shapefile containing the census boundaries of multiple Canadian cities in a multi-polygon format, and an excel spreadhseet (csv) file containing census data.
 Census data is most often used for spatial analysis as it provides data to work with on multiple spatial and temporal scales, making it useful for both autocorrelation and time-series analyses (source).
 By comparing the two census variables in used in this tutorial we look to gain a deeper understanding of the relationships between French culture and socioeconomic status in our study area.
 These relationships are important from a census context as they manifest in access to resources, public policy, policing, and locations of high density immigrant populations (Statistics Canada, 2014).

-## Packages & Libraries
+### Packages & Libraries

 One of the best things about using R is that we can access a variety of open-source code packages to help us execute a multitude of tasks For example, the tmap package allows us to access functions to create maps that visualize our spatial data (Tennekes et.
 Al, 2023), spdep allows us to calculate spatial staistics (Bivand et.al, 2009), and the knitr package allows us to embed R code within a pdf, html, or word document output (Yihuei Xie, 2001-2024).
 With a better sense for how packages expand our capabilities in R, we can now begin by installing the necessary packages and calling them from our package library using the ‘library’ function.
 Whenever we install a new package in R it will be saved to our package library, so we must simply use the 'library' function to access them at anytime.